Time-domain Speech Enhancement with Generative Adversarial Learning: Experiments

 \subsection{Dataset}

-We choose the Voice-Bank + DEMAND (VBD) dataset \cite{18,19} including 11,572 and 824 noisy-clean speech pairs for training and testing, respectively.
-There are 30 speakers in the VBD dataset, where 28 speakers are used for training, and 2 speakers are used for testing.
-We set the sampling rate of the VBD dataset to 16kHz\cite{9} and divide the training set into segments with each of 1 second.
+We choose the Voice-Bank + DEMAND (VBD) dataset \citep{18,19} including 11,572 and 824 noisy-clean speech pairs for training and testing, respectively.
+There are 30 speakers in the VBD dataset, where 28 speakers are used for training, and 2 speakers are used for testing. {The training set includes 40 different conditions \citep{18}, including 10 types of noise (i.e., 2 artificial and 8 from the Demand database \citep{19}) and 4 SNR settings (i.e., 15dB, 10dB, 5dB, and 0 dB).
+Whereas the test set includes 20 different conditions \citep{18}, including 5 types of noise (all from the Demand database) and 4 SNR settings (i.e., 17.5dB, 12.5dB, 7.5dB, and 2.5 dB).
+Note that, the test set is totally unseen by the training set.} We set the sampling rate of the VBD dataset to 16kHz \citep{9} and divide the training set into segments with each of 1 second. {In addition, we randomly split 5\% of the training set as the validation set, and the remainder is used as the development set for models training.
+The validation set is used to show the performance of model during the training process and decide whether the training process should be stopped.}